Skip to content

 To connect a specific station send CONNECT STATION:Station name.

-To update the current song information send UPDATE SONG:The New Song.
+To update the current song information send SET SONG TITLE:The New Song.

 MIDI Control